 Prep the Turkey

-Our trick to extra-crispy skin is to let the turkey sit uncovered in the fridge overnight.
+Our trick for extra-crispy skin is to let the turkey sit uncovered in the fridge overnight.
 Simply remove the brine, pat dry and refrigerate.
-Have more questions about cooking the bird?
-Look no further.
+Have more questions about prepping and cooking the bird?
+Look no further than our guide: How to Cook a Turkey: Our Easy, No-Fail Method.

 Thanksgiving Morning